Sebastianhju/Runeterra-5e/2.0/Runes.md

 ### Scorch  <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Sorcery/Scorch.png" Align=left width=7% height=7%>

-**Charges**: This rune has three charges, you regain all charges at the end of a long rest.
+**Charges**: This rune has four charges, you regain all charges at the end of a long rest.

-When you damage an enemy, you can spend a charge to apply scorch to the target.
+When you damage an enemy, you can spend two charges to apply scorch to the target.

 _Scorch: A creature with Scorch takes 1d6 force damage at the start of their turns and counts as burning for the sake of other spells and effect.
 Scorch can only be removed by a lesser/greater restoration or dispel magic spell_